How to Apply for a Certificate

 Certification Forms

-Select this for a list of downloadable forms that educators in Washington state may need during the certification process.
+Select this to view a list of downloadable forms educators in Washington state may need during the certification process.

 Teacher Assessments